 MXR M135 Smart Gate

-It also has an easy to use trigger level dial, which sets the threshold of your unwanted sounds, and even has a ‘hi trigger’ button that can be used in extremely noisy situations.
+It also has an easy to use trigger level dial, which sets the threshold of your unwanted sounds, and even a ‘hi trigger’ button that works in extremely noisy situations.
 It also differentiates between long, sustained notes and staccato playing, and adjusts the decay accordingly without you needing to change a thing.
 If you need to switch it off at any point, it’s also got true bypass so that no excess sound will bleed from the pedal itself.

-This pedal is perfect for versatile guitarists who are looking for something small, simple with a clever bit of tech behind it.
-If you gig a lot from venue to venue, the ‘hi-trigger’ option can be a lifesaver when dealing with unexpectedly noisy mains supplies.
-It’s also great for high gain players, as the automatic responsiveness can recognise when to reduce the sound quickly, and when to have a slow decay.
+This pedal is perfect for guitarists looking for something small, simple with a clever bit of tech behind it.
+If you gig a lot from venue to venue, the ‘hi-trigger’ option is a lifesaver when you’re dealing with unexpectedly noisy mains supplies.
+It’s also great for high gain players, as the automatic responsiveness recognizes when to reduce the sound quickly and when to have a slow decay.
 It’s less suited to those who like the ultimate control over their pedals, or who want a simple hum reducer.

-- Has three settings for reduction, making it easy to quickly eliminate any unwanted sounds
+- Has three settings for reduction, making it easy to eliminate any unwanted sounds quickly

 - The automatic decay might not suit those who would like to experiment with different settings

-- The separate threshold and decay controls give you complete control over your gate
+- The separate threshold and decay controls give you complete control

 Electro-Harmonix Hum Debugger